-The performance of the business in 2021 has been in line with expectations.
-As PfM is a service company, there has been no material impact of Covid-19 directly on the Company.
-The ongoing impact of Covid-19 on the wider Group is discussed in the PRS Consolidated financial statements.
+The performance of the business in 2022 has been in line with expectations.
+PRS for Music Limited ("PfM") is a service company, there has been no material impact of Covid-19 directly on the operations of the Company.
+The residual impact of Covid-19 on the wider Group is discussed in the PRS Consolidated financial statements.